Denison in top 2 Ohio schools in national ranking

 Learning through global experiences is integral to a Denison education, where more than 50 percent of the college’s students study off-campus.
 Students have access to Denison Seminars which are courses that include a significant component of off-campus study to locations such as Berlin, Ottawa and The Netherlands.
 Global learning also is expanding through new programs with Denison’s 17 sister colleges, including those in Paris, India, Hong Kong and Ghana, including faculty exchanges, team-taught courses, and summer programs.

 The curriculum at Denison is increasing in breadth and depth, as faculty explore new paths to connect knowledge to burgeoning fields of interest.
-The university recently added new programs in data analytics, global commerce, financial economics and narrative nonfiction, as well as health, exercise and sport studies.
+The university recently added new programs in data analytics, global commerce, financial economics and narrative journalism, as well as health, exercise and sport studies.
 Much of Denison’s classroom learning is connected to real-world research such as biological and environmental studies of local habitats, analyzing current economic policies and evaluating best practices of risk analysis.
 The curriculum is specifically designed to increase students’ ability to assess and analyze problems, excel in written and oral communications, and work in teams of diverse individuals.
 It is no accident that these are all traits which employers highly value.

 Denison’s healthy endowment of almost $750 million provides the university substantial resources to support its students in learning.
 Denison’s financial aid packages provide for a wide diversity among its students, enabling qualified students of all economic backgrounds to achieve an outstanding liberal arts education.
 Living in a complex community, Denison students develop the ability to work in diverse teams, live in diverse communities and connect diverse ideas, all attributes that can give them an advantage in our globalized society.